dotnet/docs/docs/core/deploying/acquisition-experiences.md

 _*Some package Managers provide update notifications__

-Additionally, differences between these choices also make some of these a great choice for developers while others are better suited for DevOps and IT administrators.
+Additionally, differences between these choices make some of these choices a great option for developers while others are better suited for DevOps and IT administrators.

 |Acquisition Choice|Great For Developers|Great For DevOps/ IT Admins|
 |:-|:-:|:-:|